The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Developed in 2003 by BioWare [Mass Effect, Dragon Age], KOTOR offers turn-based combat with fantastic voice acting and a compelling story.

-The NVIDIA Shield version, found in the Google Play Store, is a full transfer of the old Windows PC game, and requires a gamepad.
+The NVIDIA Shield version in the Google Play Store is a complete transfer of the old Windows PC game and requires a gamepad.

 KOTOR takes place roughly 4,000 years before the galactic empire (the original trilogy’s timeline).
 You play as a Republic soldier with no memory of their past, fighting against an armada of Sith.

 Knights of the Old Republic was widely regarded as one of the first games that gave the player choices that really mattered.
-While your ultimate goal is to defeat the Sith Lord Malak, you get to decide whether you want to embrace the Light or Dark Side of the Force.
+While your ultimate goal is defeating the Sith Lord Malak, you must decide whether to embrace the Light or Dark Side of the Force.

 As you go, you get to explore ten different planets and ships while attempting to defeat hordes of enemies.

 While the combat is interesting, it isn’t anything groundbreaking.
-What truly makes this game special is its riveting character-driven narrative and vast Sci-fi world.
+This game is unique because of its riveting character-driven narrative and vast Sci-fi world.

 Turbo Dismount

 If you’ve ever stumbled on a GrayStillPlays video, you’ve probably seen Turbo Dismount.
-It’s one of those games that takes ragdoll-physics to a while new level.
+It’s one of those games that takes ragdoll physics to a whole new level.

 It’s strange, and the graphics aren’t anything to write home about, but there’s something addictingly fun about it.